How does Divorce Work in Arizona?

 HELPFUL TIP: In Arizona, the spouse who files the Petition is referred to as Petitioner.
 The other spouse is then referred to as Respondent.
 In Mediation, it makes no legal difference who is listed as either.
 How these roles are affected in Litigation will be explained below.

 Mediation: Acceptance of Service

-Knowing it can create unnecessary conflict, in mediation, neither spouse gets “served” with divorce papers.
+In Mediation, knowing it can create unnecessary conflict, neither spouse gets “served” with divorce papers.
 Instead, your mediator will prepare a document called an Acceptance of Service for the Respondent to sign, which waives the need for formal service and acknowledges Respondent’s receipt of a copy of the Petition.
-This process removes the need for either spouse to be “served”, thereby supporting the low-conflict process of mediation.
+This process removes the need for either spouse to be “served,” thereby supporting the low-conflict process of mediation.

 HELPFUL HINT: After signing Acceptance of Service there is a 60-Day mandatory waiting period before you can file the final consent decree.

 In litigation, “being served” means that someone is hired to give the Petition, Summons, and supporting documents to the Respondent.
 This is done by a process server or law enforcement officer of the court, who may find the Respondent at his or her home, place of work, or any other location, such as out to dinner with friends.
 As you can well imagine, this process can lead to a great deal of conflict.